 All program areas around camp are stocked with first aid kids for any minor needs.
 Epi-pens are kept in our health center, dining hall, and at the lake and pool in case of an allergic reaction.
 On all out-of-camp trips, counselors bring along an emergency backpack which has all camper health forms and emergency medications (inhalers, epi-pens), which are available at a moment’s notice.

 All camper medications, except emergency inhalers and epi-pens, are kept with the nurses and dispensed at meals and before bed.
-Your family will partner with Camper Pharmacy to ensure campers’ medication is sent to camp in pre-packaged labeled envelopes.
+Your family will partner with Pack My Rx to ensure campers’ medication is sent to camp in pre-packaged labeled envelopes.

 In addition to our Health Center team, Perlman Camp has a Social Worker on-site who is available at times.
 The social worker’s role is to work directly with campers who need extra support, as well as helping our counselors to manage group dynamics within the bunk group.
 The social worker meets with each group of bunk counselors prior to the campers’ arrival to discuss any special situations within the bunk and provide additional support as needed.
 Parents with concerns are encouraged to speak with our social worker prior to the start of camp to create a plan to ensure your child’s success.